 Yes, you can use store-bought chicken broth.
 However, homemade chicken broth will give the dish more flavor.

-The dumplings are done when they are cooked through and float to the top of the pot.
+The dumplings are done when they are cooked through and float to the top of the broth.

 Ingredients